Geeks in Phoenix

 Now two types of video connectors also include audio, HDMI, and DisplayPort.
 So if you plan on using one of these video types to connect your new monitor, make sure that the monitor you purchase has built-in speakers.

 Keep in mind that any monitor you buy may not come with the correct video cable to connect it to your computer.
-Getting a cable at the same time you buy the monitor could save you a lot of frustration when it comes to setting up the new computer.
+Getting a cable at the same time you purchase the monitor could save you a lot of frustration when it comes to setting up the new computer.

 And keep the receipt for any cables handy, just in case the new monitor does include the correct one.
 I would rather have to return a cable at my leisure than have to run out to get one to finish the setup.
 As the old saying goes, 'An ounce of prevention is worth a pound of cure'.